Princess Lilibet of Sussex

 Princess Lilibet of Sussex (Lilibet Diana Mountbatten-Windsor; born 4 June 2021) is an American-born member of the British royal family.
 She is the daughter of Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
 She is a granddaughter of King Charles III and is seventh in the line of succession to the British throne.
-She was born during the reign of her great-grandmother Queen Elizabeth II, whose childhood nickname was Lilibet.

-Birth, family and infancy
+Birth and family

-Lilibet Diana Mountbatten-Windsor was born at 11:40 PDT (18:40 UTC) on 4 June 2021 at Santa Barbara Cottage Hospital in Santa Barbara, California.
-Her birth, along with her name, were announced two days later.
-She is named after her paternal great-grandmother, Queen Elizabeth II, who was called "Lilibet" by her family, and her paternal grandmother, Diana, Princess of Wales.
+Lilibet was born at 11:40 PDT (18:40 UTC) on 4 June 2021 at Santa Barbara Cottage Hospital in Santa Barbara, California.
+She is the second child of Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex, and has an older brother, Prince Archie.
+Her birth and name were announced two days later.
+She was named after her paternal great-grandmother Queen Elizabeth II, who was called "Lilibet" by her family, and her paternal grandmother, Diana, Princess of Wales.
 Her nickname is "Lili".
-She is the second child of the Duke and Duchess of Sussex, and has an older brother, Archie.
-Lilibet is a member of the British royal family and has mixed-race ancestry, having African and European maternal lineage.
-She has dual citizenship of the United States and the United Kingdom.
+She has mixed-race ancestry, with African and European maternal lineage, and holds dual citizenship of the United States and the United Kingdom.
 In December 2021, the first photograph of Lilibet was released to the public as a Christmas card from her parents.
+She is seventh in the line of succession to the British throne.

-Lilibet met her great-grandmother Elizabeth II and grandfather Charles III, then the Prince of Wales, in-person for the first time when the family travelled to London for Elizabeth II's Platinum Jubilee in June 2022.

-Lilibet was christened in the Episcopal Church, a province of the Anglican Communion, in a private service at her parents' home on 3 March 2023 by the Bishop of Los Angeles, John H. Taylor.
+Lilibet met her great-grandmother Queen Elizabeth II and her paternal grandfather, Prince Charles (later King Charles III) in person for the first time when the family travelled to London for Elizabeth II's Platinum Jubilee in June 2022.
+She was christened Lilibet Diana Mountbatten-Windsor in the Episcopal Church, a province of the Anglican Communion, in a private service at her parents' home on 3 March 2023 by John H. Taylor, the bishop of Los Angeles.
 Her godfather is the American actor and comedian Tyler Perry.

-Lilibet and her family reside primarily in Montecito, California.
+Lilibet and her family primarily resided in Montecito, California, as her parents had relocated to the United States from the UK in 2020.
+In July 2026, she travelled to the UK with her parents and brother, where they met with her grandfather, King Charles III, and Queen Camilla at Highgrove House.
+In August 2026, the family relocated to the UK, with Lilibet and Archie enrolled to begin school there in September.
+In September, they changed schools after two days, following concerns from the family's security team about transport between their home and the original school.